LET'S SHAPE | LET'S CHANGE | LET'S REDEFINE THE INDUSTRY.

 • (1) make sure that you're using the upside-down-heart mode on the back of the microphone, not the circle.

-• (2) record about 1-inch from the microphone to your mouth.
+• (2) record about 2-inches from the microphone to your mouth.

 • (3) record into the front face of the microphone.